Mickey (1918 film): Reception

-Mickey was the highest-grossing film of 1918, with a worldwide gross of $8 million and made on a budget of $250,000.

 Mickey was re-released each year into 1921.
-During that time, about 40.9 million tickets were sold for the film.
-That set a record that wasn't broken until 1938.
+During that time, an estimated 41.8 million tickets were sold for the film, making it the most-attended film of the silent era.
+Its ticket sales were not surpassed until 1938 by Snow White and the Seven Dwarfs.

 The film was widely celebrated by critics.
 A review in The Tatler said "No photoplay yet produced is so filled with adventure, thrills and human emotions as Mickey."
 A critic in Moving Picture World wrote "Mickey is a digest of the science of producing motion pictures.
 It has everything imaginable that might be conceived by the most inventive producer, past or present."